COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 **Conclusion:**
 Considering the high customizability, modern design, and seamless integration with Next.js, ShadCN is the optimal choice for our component library.
 Its alignment with our architecture strategies ensures a flexible, maintainable, and visually appealing UI for our application.

-Sure!
-Here's the comparison for API components in Markdown format:

 ### API Components